-Legal Reference: ode § 294.4 (2013).
-C. 12.2(4).
-Cross Reference: 501 503 504 506 Student Attendance Student Discipline Student Activities Student Records Approved 4/7/94 Reviewed 6/12/17 Revised
+Legal Reference: Iowa Code § 294.4 (2011).
+281 I.A.C.
+12.2(4).

+Cross Reference: 501 Student Attendance

+503 Student Discipline

+504 Student Activities

+506 Student Records

 PREGNANT STUDENTS

 The board encourages pregnant students to continue to attend the education program as long as they are physically able to do so.
 The pregnant student may notify the principal or the guidance counselor as soon as she is aware of the pregnancy.
 The school may require that a pregnant student provide the principal with a written note from her doctor relative to special conditions that might exist and specific suggestions as to how long the student may continue to attend classes.
 If the student is unable to attend school because of her pregnancy, the student may be excused and arrangements made to continue her studies during her absence.
 The student will resume classes upon the recommendation of her physician.